salamatu-abdulrahman/aboutsalmah/README.md

+- 👋 I am a data analytics professional interested in data science and AI/ML solutions to inform innovative business solutions and effective public policies.
+- 🌱 I have an Associate Data Analyst certification from DataCamp and earned the Google Data Analytics certification.
-- 👋 Hi, I’m @Salmah-AbdulRahman.
-I know Python, SQL, Excel, and Tableau.
+- 💞️ My tech stack includes SQL, Microsoft Excel, Google Spreadsheets, Python, R, and Tableau.
-- 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning R, Python, and PowerBI.
-I am working on freelance projects to explore my skills.
-- 💞️ I’m looking to collaborate on Data Engineering, Data Analysis, and Machine Learning projects.
+- 💞️ I know data management, data cleaning, data visualization, and data storytelling.
+- 💞️ I am result-oriented and have strong problem-solving and analytical thinking skills.
+That is how I know a career in data science is right for me.
+- 💞️ In addition, I possess strengths in research, writing, communication, and policy analysis.
+- 👀 I am looking to transition into a full-time data science or data analyst role.
+- 👀 My skills and expertise make me a valuable addition to any team seeking innovation, creativity, and social impact.
-- 📫 Reach me via mail on [issasalmah@gmail.com]
+- 📫 Reach me via mail at [issasalmah@gmail.com]

 <!---